-Using a mixture of raw and fired locally-sourced Weald clay, the work will evolve over time, exposing the viewer to the different stages of using the material, observing insights and interpretations of the making process.
-It will also demonstrate the simple construction capabilities of familiar geometric units formed by simple moulds.
+Using a mixture of raw and fired locally-sourced Weald clay, the work is evolving over time, exposing the viewer to the different stages of using the material, observing insights and interpretations of the making process.
+It also demonstrates the simple construction capabilities of familiar geometric units formed by simple moulds.

 This installation will be on view throughout September in the Limnerslease woodlands at Watts Gallery, Down Lane, Compton, Surrey GU3 1DQ.

 Steven Edwards is an emerging artist based in Surrey.
 His work explores the materiality of clay – both in how it records mark-making during the making process, and the context of the ceramic object in the space and cultural time where it was created.